mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

 - The Holy Bible, New International Edition
     - Particularly the books of Levitacus, Job, Genesis, and Matthew.
 - Beowulf
-- The Picture of Dorian Grey by Oscar Wilde
+- The Picture of Dorian Gray by Oscar Wilde
 - Julius Caesar by William Shakespeare
 - The Federalist Papers by Alexander Hamilton, James Madison, and John Jay
 - The Odyssey by Homer